Can You Claim Your Parents as Dependents?SFS Tax & Accounting

-If you are assuming the day-to-day care and financial support of a parent and that parent qualifies as a dependent, you may be eligible to claim additional tax benefits or your parents can live in their own home or in a retirement community and still be legally claimed as dependents – so long as they meet IRS’s requirements for a dependent.
+If you are assuming the day-to-day care and financial support of a parent and that parent qualifies as a dependent, you may be eligible to claim additional tax benefits.
+If your parents can live in their own home or in a retirement community and they still can be legally claimed as dependents – as long as they meet IRS’s requirements for a dependent.

 The following criteria that must be met before parents can be claimed as dependents.

 - He or she must be legally recognized as your parent, either biologically or by adoption.

 - For 2016, all dependent relatives must have less than $4,050 in gross taxable income to qualify.